PFT’s Super Bowl picks

 Florio’s take: After the Patriots lost to the Dolphins and Steelers on consecutive Sundays in December, sliding out of one of the top two spots in the AFC, I looked at the remaining schedules for the contenders in the conference and thought, “They have us right where they want us.”

 Indeed they did.
-Seizing on the trumped-up notion that no one believes in them, the Patriots handled their final two regular-season opponents, manhandled the Chargers in the divisional round, and then found a way to upend the best team in the conference on its own field for their ninth Super Bowl appearance in 18 years.
+Seizing on the trumped-up notion that no one believes in them, the Patriots handled their final two regular-season opponents, manhandled the Chargers in the divisional round, and then somehow stickhandled their way past best team in the conference on its own field for a ninth Super Bowl appearance in 18 years.

 I (and many others) believed in the team no one believed in because of experience.
 Eight consecutive trips to the AFC Championship means something when it comes to finding a way to advance.
 Four Super Bowls in five years means something when it comes to finding a way to win it.
 And losing the Super Bowl last year definitely helps provide a kick in the pants, too.